What does it mean if I receive a positive antibody test?

 What tests are We Are Blood using?

 FDA Convalescent Plasma qualification criteria require two separate antibody test that has received FDA Emergency Use Authorization, to qualify a donor for convalescent plasma donation.
-Only samples that are positive on both antibody tests will be reported as positive and can be used as convalescent plasma.
-Any sample that tests negative on the screening antibody test will not have additional testing, and will be reported as negative and would not qualify the donor for convalescent plasma donation.
+Only samples that are positive on the screening antibody test and qualified as high titer on the second antibody test can be used as convalescent plasma.
+Any sample that tests negative on the screening antibody test will not have additional testing and will be reported as negative and would not qualify the donor for convalescent plasma donation.

 Previous convalescent plasma donors who no longer qualify for convalescent plasma donation based on antibody test results remain eligible to donate as regular blood or platelet donors.